Wednesday, 28 September 2011

 So, if that’s the three pounder and the gun that was mounted on the stern was a smaller calibre, where has this shell come from!?

 The brass band was a good clue and it didn’t take too long to find the answer.
-John’s picture he took of the gun was a good match for a 7.5” Howitzer we found after a quick look around the web.
+John’s picture he took of the gun was a good match for a 7.5” Howitzer we found after a quick look around the web so not a 3lb, that ones on the seabed.

 First issued in June 1917, these were short-barrelled, rifled howitzers that fired a projectile that looked much like a conventional artillery round.
 The projectiles used a special fuze that delayed detonation for two seconds after impact, which would allow them to sink about 20 feet (6 m).
 The round was designed to penetrate the outer casing of a U-Boat and then detonate on contact with the pressure hull.
 The 7.5" (19 cm) howitzer fired two types of projectiles.
 The first was a 100 lbs.
 (45 kg) projectile with a 43 lbs.
 (19.5 kg) charge with a maximum range of 2,100 yards (1,920 m) while the second was a 500 lbs.
 (227 kg) projectile with a 250 lbs.
 (113 kg) charge and a maximum range of 300 yards (275 m).